 If you post about your project or fellowship on social media following its initial announcement, you are encouraged to continue to tag CLIR’s relevant social media accounts on Twitter and Facebook.

 CLIR support should be orally acknowledged during all news media interviews, including radio, television, and press conferences.

 The acronym CLIR is pronounced “clear.”

-At programs or public gatherings related to your award, acknowledge CLIR orally.
+At programs or public gatherings related to your award or fellowship, acknowledge CLIR orally.
+Use the full name of the organization when you first reference it to avoid confusion.
 Display the logo on signage at events.
 See the CLIR logo page for details.

 Audio/video broadcasts must include the tagline, “This project is supported by a grant from the Council on Library and Information Resources.”
 Video broadcasts must display the CLIR logo.